Hybrid incompatibility: Epigenetic influences

 A possible contributor to hybrid incompatibility that fits with the Lynch and Force model better than the Dobzhansky-Muller model is epigenetic inheritance.
 Epigenetics broadly refers to heritable elements that affect offspring phenotype without adjusting the DNA sequence of the offspring.
 When a particular allele has been epigenetically modified, it is referred to as an epiallele A study found that an Arabidopsis gene is not expressed because it is a silent epiallele, and when this epiallele is inherited by hybrids in combination with a mutant gene at the same locus, the hybrid is inviable.
 This fits with the Lynch and Force model because the heritable epiallele, ordinarily not an issue in non-hybrid populations with non-epiallele copies of the gene, becomes problematic when it is the only copy of the gene in the hybrid population.

+Study in Capsella shows that dosage of maternal small-interfering RNAs can contribute to hybrid incompatibility between closely related plant species.